Restaurants Open on July 1st (Canada Day) in Montreal: Our Picks

 Bar Henrietta

-Bar Henrietta is a charming neighborhood bar offering a selection of classic cocktails, Quebec beers, and privately imported wines.
-The spot also serves small plates of delicious bites — perfect for pairing with a bottle of wine.
-On warm days, it boasts one of the most beautiful patios in Montreal!
+Bar Henrietta is a charming neighbourhood bar with a roster of classic cocktails, Quebec beers, and private-import wines.
+It also puts out small plates that pair nicely with a bottle, and when the weather turns, it has one of the loveliest terraces in Montreal.

 115 Avenue Laurier Ouest